happybeing/safe-fs/design/safe-fs-proposed-apis.md

 ## SAFE FS POSIX Style API

 As a default, the SAFE FS API feature can be assumed to be equvalent to the FUSE operation which it supports.
-Naming of SAFE FS APIs should reflect this, and I propose we use exactly the same names for the public API functions but inserting an underscore between 'words'.
-This maintains correspondence between each FUSE OP and its SAFE FS API, and with the naming of other SAFE APIs.
-So `getattr()` would be `get_attr()` in the SAFE FS API.
+We may be able to implement this using existing Rust traits such as [fuse::Filesystem](https://docs.rs/fuse/0.3.1/fuse/trait.Filesystem.html) (see also [polyfuse::Filesystem](https://docs.rs/polyfuse/0.3.3/polyfuse/trait.Filesystem.html)), and from these generate language bindings which should faithfully reflect the POSIX APIs as does FUSE.

 NOTE: The following information was taken from the FUSE documentation generated from the source code, but there is also a good description of both APIs including side-by-side comparission here:
 - *FUSE Library Options and High- and Low-Level APIs* (CS Department, Stony Brook University [website](https://www.fsl.cs.stonybrook.edu/docs/fuse/fuse-article-appendices.html))